microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 Next, we will explore the two different options available to trigger the Jenkins CI job when a code is pushed to Azure Repos.

-## Preparing jenkins machine to use service hook in Azure DevOps
+## Preparing Jenkins machine to use service hook in Azure DevOps

 For the service hook in Azure DevOps to work - Jenkins machine should accept incoming connections to port 8080.